ctbngoc1/arimax_beijing_pm25/README.md

 ***Figure 3:** ACF of the original training PM2.5 series*

-Although the p-value of the Augmented Dickey–Fuller (ADF) test was smaller than 0.01, indicating stationarity, the ACF values decayed slowly toward zero, suggesting non-stationarity.
+Although the p-value of the Augmented Dickey-Fuller (ADF) test was smaller than 0.01, indicating stationarity, the ACF values decayed slowly toward zero, suggesting non-stationarity.
 Therefore, first-order differencing was applied to the PM2.5 series.

 First-order differencing produced a more stationary PM2.5 series with a nearly constant mean of 0, making it more suitable for ARIMAX modeling, although occasional large fluctuations remained.
 After differencing, the ADF test again indicated stationarity.
 In addition, the ACF values dropped close to 0 after only the first 2 lags, further supporting stationarity.